 - State enterprise zones existed in 40 separate state programs as of 2008 (Ham et al. 2011).
-These programs vary in terms of budgets, the number of zones in each state, targeting, and the benefits available, but business hiring credits typically featured prominently. - Federal empowerment zones and enterprise communities were authorized in 1993, allowing local governments to submit proposals for zones made up of relatively poor, high-unemployment Census tracts.
-Far more enterprise communities-which have much less generous benefits-were created than were empowerment zones. - New Markets Tax Credit (NMTC) program provides individuals and corporations with federal tax credits for investments in economically distressed communities.
-The program was established as part of the Community Renewal Tax Relief Act of 2000. - Opportunity zones were created by the Tax Cut and Jobs Act of 2017, allowing investors to reduce their capital gains tax burden by investing in designated opportunity zones.
+These programs vary in terms of budgets, the number of zones in each state, targeting, and the benefits available, but business hiring credits typically featured prominently.13 - Federal empowerment zones and enterprise communities were authorized in 1993, allowing local governments to submit proposals for zones made up of relatively poor, high-unemployment Census tracts.
+Far more enterprise communities-which have much less generous benefits-were created than were empowerment zones.14 - New Markets Tax Credit (NMTC) program provides individuals and corporations with federal tax credits for investments in economically distressed communities.
+The program was established as part of the Community Renewal Tax Relief Act of 2000, and finally expired in January 2014 when Congress did not renew the program. - Opportunity zones were created by the Tax Cut and Jobs Act of 2017, allowing investors to reduce their capital gains tax burden by investing in designated opportunity zones.
 Zones were selected by the Treasury Secretary in April 2018 from a pool of localities nominated by the states.

 and racial mismatch described above suggests that the effectiveness of such policies could be substantially limited by racial and ethnic discrimination in hiring.
-Moreover, commuting costs-including time-could still pose substantial barriers for low-wage workers.
+Moreover, commuting costs-including time-could still pose substantial barriers for low-wage workers.12

 Policies such as enterprise zone programs-which create incentives for the creation of jobs (and other investments) in neighborhoods with concentrated disadvantage-have the potential to create jobs where disadvantaged people live and can plausibly be taken to very large scale.
-Perhaps reflecting this potential, enterprise zone programs have been used extensively in the United States, at both the federal and state levels (see box 2 for more details).
+Perhaps reflecting this potential, enterprise zone programs have been used extensively in the United States, at both the federal and state levels (see box 2 for more details).15